developer-journey/stewart-platform/tutorial/README.md

 ![Arm needs to be flipped](initialized-needs-flip.png?s=align:right) **Note** the servo arm may not be able to be exactly horizontal.

 The servo arms have 25 teeth in them to grip the servo.
-This allows them to be offset by one half of a tooth to provide better alignment by rotating the servo arm 180 degrees.
+This allows them to be offset by one half of a tooth to provide better alignment by rotating the servo arm 180°.

-To remedy, unscrew the control rod from the servo arm, rotate the servo arm 180 degrees, and see if it can mount closer to horizontally.
+To remedy, unscrew the control rod from the servo arm, rotate the servo arm 180°, and see if it can mount closer to horizontally.
 Pick whichever is closest to horizontal.
 Re-attach control rod.

 ![Horizontal at zero](servo-corrected.png)Arm is now horizontal at servo 0 position.
 Install the servo arm set screw to fix the arm at this position.